-Example -o Startup=True
+Tool Scheduling component (ndschedag) Example -o Startup=True

-Installed by Installation of FlexNet inventory agent (computer preference) Computer preference [Registry]\ManageSoft\Schedule Agent\CurrentVersion
+Installed by Insta Computer preference [Reg istry]\ManageSoft\Schedule Agent\CurrentVersion

 StrictInstall

 If StrictInstall is set to True, the policy agent returns a non-zero exit code if any package in policy fails to install.
 If set to False, the policy agent may return a zero exit code even if packages failed to install.
 Do not use the policy agent's return code to test for success unless this preference is set to True.